-Ending Hunger, Improving Nutrition and Physical Activity, and Reducing Diet-Related Diseases and Disparities
+Ending Hunger and Reducing Diet-Related Diseases and Disparities

-The Biden-Harris Administration has also released a fact sheet detailing more than $8 billion in new commitments as part of this Conference's call to action.
+The Biden-Harris Administration also released a fact sheet detailing more than $8 billion in new commitments as part of the Conference's call to action.
 Read the fact sheet to learn more.

 Lack of access to healthy, safe, and affordable food, and to safe outdoor spaces, contributes to hunger, diet-related diseases, and health disparities.
 The COVID-19 pandemic has exacerbated these challenges further.